 Skills and knowledge developed here will form the foundation for the development and application of essential Physiotherapy practice in subsequent modules and on practice placements.
 Students can develop their critical evaluation skills by exploring the evidence underpinning interventions, whilst developing clinical reasoning and decision-making skills in the selection of therapeutic techniques.

 Interventions include the therapeutic use of physical activity and exercise, soft tissue therapy techniques, manual therapy techniques, electrotherapeutic modalities, and techniques and equipment to facilitate functional human movement.
 Adapting techniques to meet individual needs and specialist populations aims to further develop the clinical reasoning process.
 Modification of interventions to promote wellness, lifestyle change and self-management will form a foundation of this module.

-This module provides students with the opportunity to develop the knowledge and skills required to systematically evaluate an area of service delivery within their field of professional practice.
+This second year module provides students with the opportunity to develop the knowledge and skills required to systematically evaluate an area of service delivery within their field of professional practice.
 The module will support students to critically examine current research and audit practices in order to conduct a literature review to find alternative ways of working to improve patient outcomes.
 Students are then expected to prepare a business case proposal for change within their professional area.

-This module provides the students with the chance to develop the knowledge and skills required to systematically propose a service transformation project in order to improve service delivery and patient safety within their area of professional practice.
+This second year module provides the students with the chance to develop the knowledge and skills required to systematically propose a service transformation project in order to improve service delivery and patient safety within their area of professional practice.